-- > The connector will allow the extension of a construct to higher or lower vertebral bodies from pre-existing spinal fusion rods or to strengthen a construct in a specific area.
-The titanium NEO parallel connector is compatible with 5.5 mm rods in either Ti alloy or CoCr. - > The parallel connector has two holes to accept two different rods in a parallel construct.
+- > The connectors will allow the extension of a construct to higher or lower vertebral bodies from preexisting spinal fusion rods or to strengthen a construct in a specific area.
+The titanium NEO parallel and axial connectors is compatible with 5.5 mm rods in either Ti alloy or CoCr. - > The parallel connector has two holes to accept two different rods in a parallel construct.
+The rods are locked in place by inserting and tightening two set screws in the head of the connector. - > The axial connector has two holes to accept two different rods in an end to end construct.
 The rods are locked in place by inserting and tightening two set screws in the head of the connector.